tfb-sv/ER-SFXRecolorTool/README.md

 - Ensure all game files are unpacked using [UXM Selective Unpacker](https://github.com/Nordgaren/UXM-Selective-Unpack.git).
 - Be familiar with and ready to use [ModEngine2](https://github.com/soulsmods/ModEngine2.git) and [WitchyBND](https://github.com/ividyon/WitchyBND.git).

-## Known Issues
-- The tool may sometimes get stuck in **INSPECTION** mode.
-As a temporary solution, instead of using **INSPECTION** mode, you can directly use **RECOLORING** mode to recolor a random color with a random RGB value.
-Once the process is complete, check the `sfx_palettes` folder for the color palettes and identify the colors you want to recolor.
-Then, recolor those specific colors with the desired RGB values.
-- Recoloring attempts to black (0, 0, 0) as the new RGB values often result in green instead of black, or it may not turn out as desired.
-Similar issues might occur with white and gray colors, as they have not been extensively tested.

-## Notes
-- Covers SFX files of DLC as well as those from the base game.
-- Examples can be found in the `examples` folder.
-- Specifically designed to operate on the **Windows** platform.
-- Does not make any changes to the original game folder, ensuring the integrity of the game files is maintained.
-- Applies toning to entered RGB values, making the recoloring appear more realistic and aesthetically pleasing.
-- No manual transfers of SFX-related files or folders are required.

 ## Installation
 1. Download the latest release of this tool.
 2. Extract the tool folder from the downloaded file.